Gaspar Noé: Personal life

 When questioned about his sexuality he has described himself as "testosterophobic," saying "the male testosterone can be very boring and annoying and repetitive.
 So mostly in my movies, the girls have the cool parts and the men have the stupid parts."
+Furthermore, when asked about his thoughts on homosexuality, he stated, "I'm not homophobic.
+I'm not gay, either.
+I'm not even bisexual, but I've come close to gay situations in my life.”
 When asked about abortion, a theme in several of his films, he said, "I'm not pro-life, I'm not pro-choice, I'm not pro-death, I'm not anti-choice.
 In my personal life, I thought it was much easier to be careful."

 Health and drug use

-Throughout his career, Noé has spoken frequently about his experiences with drugs, and his use of substances like ecstasy, datura, LSD, marijuana, DMT, ayahuasca, morphine, amphetamine, poppers and cocaine.
-In early 2020, Noé suffered a near fatal brain hemorrhage and was advised by his physician not to use hard drugs.
+Throughout his career, Noé has spoken frequently about his experiences with drugs, and his use of substances like ecstasy, datura, LSD, cannabis, DMT, ayahuasca, morphine, amphetamine, poppers, and cocaine.
+After Noé suffered a near fatal brain hemorrhage in early 2020, he stopped using hard drugs and also quit smoking and drinking hard alcohol.